velocitek/Velocitool/README.md

     /usr/bin/agvtool bump
     git diff

 Verify the version bumped properly

     git commit -m "Bumped version to XX" git push

-Check on github that your version number made it there
+Check on github that your version number made it there.

 Do the build